 Below is the life story of the father and mother of Alex "Pap" Bailey of Sinai Mountain, Goodwill, WV.
 Alex Bailey was a well known mine foreman for the Buckeye Coal & Coke Company that operated mines in Buckeye Hollow, near Freeman, WV.
-He was born in 1872.
+He was born on Mach.
+7, 1874.
 His death came on Sept.
-6, 1930 shortly after 7:00.
-He had just completed his eight hour night shift at the Buckeye mines.
+6, 1939 shortly after 12:00AM.
+He had just completed his eight hour second or evening (4:00 PM - 12:00) shift at the Buckeye mines.
 His wife, Lucinda "Cindy" Taylor died in 1949.
 Both are buried in the Bailey Cemetery that is located on

 a hill top about 1/4 mile from the Baiely home on Sinai Mountain near Goodwill, WV.